 Why do Gainesville relocators choose Millhopper?

-• Many relocators choose Millhopper because it combines nature access, established housing, and practical access to Gainesville employers such as UF and UF Health.
+- Many who relocate to Gainesville choose Millhopper because it combines nature access, established housing, and practical access to Gainesville employers such as UF and UF Health.

 What outdoor spaces are near Millhopper in Gainesville?